fleetdm/fleet/handbook/people.md

 *Luke Heath is backup

 >You can read more about directly responsible individuals in [GitLab's handbook](https://about.gitlab.com/handbook/people-group/directly-responsible-individuals/)
-Things new and old employees should know
+Things new and old team members should know
 ## Some things you should know about Fleet's proccess culture
 ### Why do we wireframe first?
 - Wireframing is called “drafting” at Fleet and is done in Figma.